-See how Georgia beef farmers and ranchers are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.
+See how beef farmers and ranchers in Georgia are raising sustainable beef through award-winning environmental efforts.

 Meet generational cattle and poultry farmers Steven and Tara Green from middle Georgia.
 Steven and Tara run a cow-calf operation alongside Steven’s father.
 They utilize resources to enhance their herd genetics and animal husbandry practices with the most up to date information and technologies.
 They do this while also instilling traditional values in their daughter through life on the farm.